becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 In case you currently set up only parts of the infrastructure but plan to extend it later, make sure you set the full starter\_stack\_list="elasticsearch customizer orientme".
 The bootstrap process creates certificates and other required artifacts which will be missing when you create the other infrastructure components later.

-**The master_ip is currently not set in the settings.sh as the master can not used to forward traffic.
+**The master_ip is currently not set in the installsettings.sh as the master can not used to forward traffic.
 I assume that this configuration is for the automatic redis configuration.
 Probably creating the load balancer for redis at this point could give you the right IP address.
 For now I did not set the master_id and set "skip_configure_redis=true"**

 ```
 # Load our environment settings
-. ~/settings.sh
+. ~/installsettings.sh

 helm install \
 --name=bootstrap microservices_connections/hybridcloud/helmbuilds/bootstrap-0.1.0-20181008-114142.tgz \